Sparse Classification: a scalable discrete optimization perspective: Introduction

 \section{Introduction}

 Sparse classification is a central problem in machine learning as it leads to more interpretable models.
-Given data $\{(x_i, y_i)\}_{i=1,\dots,n}$ with $y_i \in \{-1,1\}$ and $x_i \in \mathbb{R}^p$, we aim at computing the estimator $w$ which minimizes an empirical loss $\ell$ subject to the constraint that the number of its nonzero entries does not exceed some value $k$:
+Given data $\{(x_i, y_i)\}_{i=1,\dots,n}$ with $y_i \in \{-1,1\}$ and $x_i \in \mathbb{R}^p$, we aim at computing the estimator $w$ which minimizes an empirical loss $\ell$ subject to the constraint that its number of nonzero entries does not exceed $k$:

-Despite its conceptual appeal, problem \eqref{eqn:sparse_reg} is recognized as an NP-hard optimization problem \citep{natarajan1995sparse}.
-Thus, much of the literature has focused on heuristic proxies and replaced the $0$-norm with convex norms which are known to lead to sparser models \citep{bach2012optimization}.
-Even though regularization enforces robustness rather than sparsity \citep{bertsimas2009equivalence}, $\ell_1$-penalty formulation
+Despite its conceptual appeal, Problem \eqref{eqn:sparse_reg} is recognized as an NP-hard optimization problem \citep{natarajan1995sparse}.
+Thus, much of the literature has focused on heuristic proxies and replaced the $\ell_0$ pseudo-norm with so-called sparsity-inducing convex norms \citep{bach2012optimization}.
+Even though regularization enforces robustness more than sparsity \citep{bertsimas2009equivalence}, the $\ell_1$-penalty formulation

 known as Lasso \citep{tibshirani} is abundantly used in practice.
 Efficient numerical algorithms exist \citep{friedman2010regularization}, off-the-shelf implementations are publicly available \citep{friedman2013glmnet} and recovery of the true sparsity is theoretically guaranteed under some assumptions on the data.
-In regression problems for instance, \citet{wainwright2009sharp} proved that Lasso recovers the $k$ correct features with high probability (w.h.p.\ in short) for $n>(2k + \sigma^2) \log p$ where $\sigma^2$ is the variance of the noise, a phenomenon we refer to as phase transition in accuracy.
+In regression problems with i.i.d.
+Gaussian measurements for instance, \citet{wainwright2009sharp} proved that Lasso recovers the $k$ correct features with high probability (w.h.p.\ in short) for $n>(2k + \sigma^2) \log p$ where $\sigma^2$ is the variance of the noise, a phenomenon they refer to as phase transition in accuracy.
 On the other hand, recent works \citep{fan2010sure,tibshirani2011regression,su2015false} highlighted the difficulty for $\ell_1$-regularized estimators to select correct features without making false discoveries, considering Lasso as a good feature screening but a poor feature selection procedure.

 Besides algorithm-specific performance, any support recovery algorithm faces information-theoretic limitations as well \citep{wainwright2009information,wang2010information}.
 In regression, recent work \citep{gamarnik17} indeed proved the existence of a sharp information-theoretic threshold $n^\star$: If $n<n^\star$, exact support recovery by any algorithm is impossible, while it is theoretically achievable for $n>n^\star$.
 Such results call for further research in learning algorithms in the regime $n^\star < n < (2k + \sigma^2) \log p$ where Lasso fails but full recovery is achievable in principle.